drjerry/gutenberg-index/README.md

 into a file of pruned JSON files.
 Then tools like [jq-1.5](https://stedolan.github.io/jq/manual/v1.5/) can be used to query on basically any field.

+## Usage

+The main script targets Python 3 and requires `lxml` as its only dependency.

+    $ virtualenv -p python3 venv
+    $ source venv/bin/activate
+    $ pip install lxml

+The next command will create a `$HOME/gutenberg` folder on your system, fetch the latest archive index, and extract it to index.jsonl in that folder.

+    $ sh index.sh

+## License

+BSD 2-Clause